-Queen Letizia's outfit was perfect for this youth-oriented event and consistent with her recent adoption of edgier styles for this annual awards ceremony.
+Queen Letizia's outfit was a perfect fit for this youth-oriented event and consistent with her recent adoption of edgier styles at this annual awards ceremony.

 The Spanish Royals kept up their family tradition of spending the Easter holiday on the Balearic island of Mallorca.

 On Sunday, King Felipe, Queen Letizia and their daughters Princess Leonor and Infanta Sofia were joined by Queen Sofia for Easter Mass at the Palma de Mallorca Cathedral for Easter Mass.

 Her Majesty took inspiration from her island surroundings and choose a tonal blue ensemble.